Young plant close-up

 Reduced Environmental Impact

 The greatest long-term benefit of CRF incorporation in a growing medium is possibly an environmental one.
-Since the nutrients are released slowly and ideally at the rate that plants use them, the amount of nutrients leached during watering is minimal in comparison to using water soluble fertilizers.
+Since the nutrients are released slowly and ideally at the rate that plants use them, the amount of nutrients leached during watering is minimal in comparison to using water-soluble fertilizers.
 This is especially true when plants are overhead-irrigated and the run-off is not collected or recycled.

 Disadvantages of Controlled-Release Fertilizers